Stars edge Blackhawks 2-1 in shootout for 6th straight win

 By then, the game had swung back in the Stars’ direction.
 Chicago killed a penalty, and with 5:39 left Dallas’ Jason Dickinson shot wide from short range.

+By going 13-1-1 in the last 15 games, Dallas has moved into second place in the Central Division, three points behind St. Louis.

+“(Chicago’s) a division rival,” Montgomery said, “and I don’t think we were on top of our game like we have been, and we still found a way to win.”

-NOTES: Hintz had missed seven games, and Klingberg sat out six. … Dallas killed off all four Blackhawks power plays and has been successful on 34 of 37 penalty kills in the past nine games.
-Chicago’s power play is 1 for 17 in the last six. .
-Kane assisted on Maatta’s goal to extend his point streak to 12 games.
+NOTES: Lower-body injuries had sidelined Hintz for seven games and Klingberg for six. … Dallas killed off all four Blackhawks power plays and has been successful on 34 of 37 penalty kills in the past nine games.
+Chicago’s power play is 1 for 17 in the last six. … Kane assisted on Maatta’s goal to extend his point streak to 12 games.
 In 59 career games against the Stars, Kane has 59 points (28 goals, 31 assists).
 He has more goals vs. Dallas than any other team, with highs of 38 assists and 62 points against St. Louis.
-Kane has at least a point per game against 17 teams. .
-Stars C Justin Dowling left the game late in the second period with an upper body injury and didn’t return.
+Kane is averaging at least a point per game against 17 teams. … Stars C Justin Dowling left late in the second period with an upper-body injury and didn’t return.

 UP NEXT